RhavinX/Valheim-Plus-Config/README.md

 Server plugins:\
-There should be no need to copy `ValheimPlus.dll` as it will be download and installed onto the server by specifying it in the environment variables:\
+There should be no need to copy `ValheimPlus.dll` as it will be download and installed onto the server by specifying it\
+in the environment variables, and it will automatically be put into the correct locations:\
 VALHEIM_PLUS=true\
 VALHEIM_PLUS_REPO=Grantapher/ValheimPlus\
 VALHEIM_PLUS_RELEASE=tags/0.9.13.0 <-- version for Ashlands update.\

-`valheim_plus.cfg` and `ValheimPlus.dll` should be put in `path/to/data/valheim/config/valheimplus`\
+`valheim_plus.cfg` will be put in `path/to/data/valheim/config/valheimplus`\
-The rest of the plugins should go into `path/to/data/valheim/data/plus/BepInEx/plugins`\
+The rest of the plugins should go into `path/to/data/valheim/data/plus/BepInEx/plugins`
 - XPortal: https://www.nexusmods.com/valheim/mods/2239
 - Gungnir: https://www.nexusmods.com/valheim/mods/1921
 - Jotunn: https://www.nexusmods.com/valheim/mods/1138